Black "rub" on stainless food equipment

 January 8, 2009

 A. Hi, Krey.
 Often such problems resolve to some employee doing something that the engineers and management are not aware of.
-I would think that someone is wiping this equipment with bleach or using significant amounts of bleach or Muriatic Acid [paid link to product info at Amazon] in close proximity.
+I would think that someone is wiping this equipment with bleach or using significant amounts of bleach or Muriatic Acid [affiliate link to product info at Amazon] in close proximity.
 Has the installation recently had floor tiling done?

 Ted Mooney, P.E.